Alberic II of Dammartin

 Alberic II was succeeded by his son Alberic III as Count of Dammartin upon his death.

 The discussion in Aubry, Count of Dammartin, provides some insight into how Alberic III came to claim the countship.
 Further complicating the genealogy, Clémence, widowed, married Renaud II, Count of Clermont-en-Beauvaisis, her second husband and his second wife.
 Renaud and his first wife, Adelaide, Countess of Vermandois, were the parents of Mathilde, wife of Alberic III.

+He, or his father may have been Grand Chamberman of France.